ambiaahmed1/Shoe-Store-Automation/README.md

 Given I am customer
 When E-mail Address is in valid format
 And I click submit
 Then I will see error message in red center aligned **“Thanks!
-We will notify you of our new shoes at this email: <E-mail address here>”**
+We will notify you of our new shoes at this email: E-mail address here”**

 ###### Promotional Code
 Given I am customer